UdonVR/Udon/Games/Beerpong/README.md

 - use "UdonBehaviour.SendCustomEvent" set with "RespawnBall" to make the ball respawn

 ### Prefab:
-- The prefab is pre-setup with a table with 2 sets of cups.
+- The prefab is pre-setup with a table and 2 sets of cups.

 Dont want to use Udon#?
 Use the Assembly file